Diversity, Equity & Inclusion (DEI) in Community

 - Navigate power dynamics related to identity

-- Practical tips for reaching out to people from different backgrounds
+- Reach out to people from different backgrounds

-- The basics of implicit bias and microaggressions
+- Learn the basics of implicit bias and microaggressions

 - Understand how different aspects of identity affect our experience of community